filipaarmoreira/dna-sequence-ml-bacteriophages/README.md

-# DNA Sequence Representations for Bacteriophage Life Cycle Prediction
+# Leveraging DNA Sequence Representations to Enhance Machine Learning Models: A Case Study on Bacteriophages

 This repository contains the code developed for the benchmarking study of DNA sequence representation strategies for predicting bacteriophage lifecycle.